chenmingming/FineTunedAlg/README.md

 =================
 Mingming Chen, Konstantin Kuzmin, and Boleslaw Szymanski, "Community Detection via Maximization of Modularity and Its Variants", IEEE transactions on Computational Social Systems 1(1) Mar.
 2014, pp. 46-65.

-Mingming Chen, Tommy Nguyen, and Boleslaw K. Szymanski, ``A New Metric for Quality of Network Community Structure'', ASE Human Journal, vol. 2, no. 4, Sep.
+Mingming Chen, Tommy Nguyen, and Boleslaw K. Szymanski, "A New Metric for Quality of Network Community Structure", ASE Human Journal, vol. 2, no. 4, Sep.
 2013, pp. 226-240.

-Mingming Chen, Tommy Nguyen, and Boleslaw K. Szymanski, ``On Measuring the Quality of a Network Community Structure'', The ASE/IEEE International Conference on Social Computing (SocialCom), Washington D.C., Sep.
+Mingming Chen, Tommy Nguyen, and Boleslaw K. Szymanski, "On Measuring the Quality of a Network Community Structure", The ASE/IEEE International Conference on Social Computing (SocialCom), Washington D.C., Sep.
 2013, pp. 122-127.